zane047/zane047_EGR304.github.io/docs/01-Block-Diagram/Block-Diagram.md

 # Overview

-This subsystem represents **Mihir Patel’s** portion of **Team 206’s Smart Curtain Control** project.
+This subsystem represents **Zane Brauer's** portion of **Team 206’s Smart Curtain Control** project.
-It focuses on automating curtain movement using environmental sensing and motor control through the **Microchip PIC18F57Q43 Curiosity Nano** microcontroller.
+It focuses on detecting the room temperature using temperature sensing through the **Microchip PIC18F57Q43 Curiosity Nano** microcontroller.

 ---